admlguide/admlguide.github.io/_posts/2022-10-27-can-the-data-product-canvas-help-you-to-make-better-data-products.md

 ## [Data Product Canvas][dp-canvas]

-I acknowledge that the [Data Product Canvas][dp-canvas] is try to help us do something we find difficult.
+I acknowledge that the [Data Product Canvas][dp-canvas] is trying to help us do something we find difficult.
 Now I’ll dig a bit deeper into the canvas itself and its components.

 ### Components of [Data Product Canvas][dp-canvas]